magnesj/ResInsight/docs/Filters.md

 A new range filter can be added by activating the context menu for the **Range Filters** collection in the **Project Tree**.

 <div class="note">
-An I,J or K-slice range filter can be added directly from a Cell in the <b>3D View</b> by rightclicking the cell and using the context menu.
+An I,J or K-slice range filter can be added directly from a Cell in the <b>3D View</b> by right-clicking the cell and using the context menu.
 </div>

 Below is a snapshot of the **Property Editor** of the **Range Filter** :